Chern classes of conformal blocks: The case

 As before, it follows from the above computations that the residue along this divisor is the endomorphism of $\vl|_B$ which acts by multiplication by

-on the summand $\V_{\ovl_{\mu}'} \otimes \V_{\ovl_{\mu^*}''}$ for each $\mu \in P_{\ell}$.
+on the summand $\V_{\ovl'{\mu}} \otimes \V_{\ovl''{\mu^*}}$ for each $\mu \in P_{\ell}$.

+Our formula for the Chern classes, aside from using the computations above also uses a result of Esnault and Verdier \cite[Appendix B, Corollary]{EV-logderham} which we recall here for the reader's convenience:

+Let $X$ be a smooth projective variety, $D = \cup_i D_i$ a divisor with simple normal crossings on $X$, $V$ a vector bundle on $X$ and $\nabla$ a connection on $U = X- D$ with logarithmic singularities. \begin{prop}[Esnault, Verdier] where $N_p$ denotes the $p$'th Newton polynomial in the Chern roots of $V$, $[D_i]$ denotes the class of $D_i$ in Hodge cohomology and $\Gamma_i$ is the endomorphism of $V|_{D_i}$ given by the residue of $\nabla$ along $D_i$. \end{prop}

-The KZ connection on $\vl$ has logarihtmic singularities, so using the computations of the residues of the KZ connection along the boundary divisors of $\mnb$ of the previous section and a formula of Esnualt and Verdier \cite[Appendix B, Corollary]{EV-logderham}, one may deduce an expression for all the Chern classes of $\vl$ in de Rham cohomology or, equivalently, the rational Chow groups of $\mnb$.
-The result is the following
+The KZ connection on $\vl$ has logarithmic singularities, so using the computations of the residues of the KZ connection along the boundary divisors of $\mnb$ and Proposition \ref{prop:ev} we get the following (implicit) expression for all the Chern classes of $\vl$ in Hodge cohomology or, equivalently, the rational Chow groups of $\mnb$.
+The result is \begin{thm} Let $\mg{g}$ be a simple Lie algebra, $\ell \geq 0$ an integer and $\ovl = (\l_1,\l_2,\dots,\l_n) \in {P_{\ell}}^n$.
+Then